How to use iOS 12's fun new Memoji feature

 What is a Memoji?

-Memoji are a new type of Animoji, the animated characters that rely on the iPhone X's ($1,599 at Mobileciti Online) front-facing camera system to bring the cartoon-like characters to life with your expressions.
+Memoji are a new type of Animoji, the animated characters that rely on the iPhone X's front-facing camera system to bring the cartoon-like characters to life with your expressions.

 Memoji have the same basic look and feel of Animoji, but instead of a dragon or a tiger, you get to design and create a human character who looks like you, or looks however you want.